sdauletau/elasticsearch-position-similarity/README.md

 '
 ```

-Note, that explanation is part of Lucene API and doc mentioned in explanation is a Lucene document id and it has nothing to do with Elacticsearch _id field.
+Note, that explanation is part of Lucene API.
+Document id mentioned in explanation is a Lucene document id and it can be different from Elacticsearch _id field.

 ```json
 {